 “How can we say that we know ourselves without understanding our context?
 To say that being a Christian and being Asian have nothing to do with one another goes against how we have been created in our own particular histories. . . .
 I think it is deeply theological, it’s historical, it’s sociological, it’s cultural—it’s the water that we swim in.”

 + David Yoo, professor of Asian American studies at UCLA, reflecting with Fuller faculty and guests on race, politics, and justice from Asian American perspectives.
-The evening was moderated by Kevin Doi, adjunct professor of Asian American ministry, and the panelists included: Daniel Lee, director of the Asian American Center at Fuller Seminary, Grace Yia-Hei Kao, associate professor of ethics at Claremont School of Theology, and Miyoung Yoon Hammer, the chair of the department of marriage and family therapy at Fuller Seminary.
-Musical Hosts: Jason Chu, hip-hop artist, poet, and activist Joe Kye, violinist and vocalist.
+The evening was moderated by Kevin Doi, adjunct professor of Asian American ministry, and the panelists included Daniel Lee, director of the Asian American Center at Fuller Seminary, Grace Yia-Hei Kao, associate professor of ethics at Claremont School of Theology, and Miyoung Yoon Hammer, chair of the Department of Marriage and Family at Fuller Seminary.
+Musical hosts: Jason Chu, hip-hop artist, poet, and activist Joe Kye, violinist and vocalist.
 Learn more about the Asian American Center here.

 “Silence is powerful and silence affirms what is being said.
-When somebody says something, when somebody commits a violation or speaks in a way that degrades another person, when we’re silence we’re affirming the last message that is being spoken.
-Anytime a human being is being degraded, we all are impacted by that.
+When somebody says something, when somebody commits a violation or speaks in a way that degrades another person, when we’re silent we’re affirming the last message that was spoken.
+Any time a human being is being degraded, we all are impacted by that.
 People think that the people in positions of privilege are untouched by oppression.
 I absolutely disagree.
-If people are in positions of privilege creating systems of dehumanization they’re also in complicit in that and becoming dehumanized themselves.”
+If people are in positions of privilege creating systems of dehumanization, they’re also complicit in that and becoming dehumanized themselves.”

-+ Miyoung Yoon Hammer, associate professor of marital and family therapy and chair of the marital and family department, reflects on immigration and a political theology based on compassion and healing.
++ Miyoung Yoon Hammer, associate professor of marital and family therapy and chair of the Department of Marriage and Family, reflects on immigration and a political theology based on compassion and healing.

 + Jason Chu shares a spoken word piece on the complexities of race and politics.